Vail Vs Aspen: Colorado’s most luxurious resorts

-Vail is more expensive, as far as skiing goes.
-A single day lift ticket to Vail/Beaver Creek purchased online is $190, and a single day lift ticket to Aspen/Snowmass purchased online is $164.
+Vail is more expensive, as far as single day lift tickets.
+A single day lift ticket to Vail/Beaver Creek purchased online is $299, and a single day lift ticket during peak season to Aspen/Snowmass purchased online is $224.
+We recommend purchasing the Epic Pass for Vail or the Ikon Pass for Aspen.
 However, as far as your total trip costs go, you’ll likely pay more in Aspen, if average home price is any indication.
-As of December 2018, the average asking price for a luxury ski home (defined as the highest 20-30% of asking prices in the global market) in Aspen came in at $4,451/square foot.
+The average asking price for a luxury ski home (defined as the highest 20-30% of asking prices in the global market) in Aspen came in at $4,451/square foot.
 That’s about $22.3M for a 5,000-square-foot home, compared to Vail’s $3,042/square foot, or $15.2M for that same 5,000-square-foot home.
 While both resorts are extremely pricey, Aspen’s higher cost of living is often reflected in its luxury vacation rentals, hotels, restaurants, and bars.

 We should note that while both resorts are pricey, we have several homes in Vail offered as seasonal and long-term rentals, and often, these come at a discounted per-night rate.
-Check out all our Vail seasonal and long-term rentals here.
+Give us a call to learn more at 720-537-1661.

 What’s the difference between Vail and Aspen?

 The biggest difference is the culture and vibe of each town.
 Read on to find out more.

 If you have mixed ski and snowboard abilities in your group or you’re planning a ski trip with the whole family, Vail is going to be a better choice.
 While it’s true over half of Vail’s runs are black diamonds, the other half are all greens and blues, with about ⅓ of the mountain suitable for intermediates.
 Not to mention it has a staggering 5,289 acres of skiable terrain -- nearly 8 times the amount at Aspen Mountain.